Lisbon’s Funiculars

 The best-known and most popular of the three cable cars is the Elevador da Glória.
 It connects Restauradores Square with Rua San Pedro de Alcántara in Bairro Alto.

 At the top part of the Funicular, in Bairro Alto, you’ll enjoy some magnificent views over Lisbon from the San Pedro de Alcántara viewpoint.
-The best in the city in our opinion.
+This is the best viewpoint in the city in our opinion.

 Elevador da Bica